34 Hottest Healthy Restaurants in America

-This UK-based fast food chain is nothing like conventional American fast food—in fact, we'd not sure we even feel right calling it fast food.
-Not only is Pret's food far more nutritious than anything you'd find on the McDonald's Menu, we'd argue it's actually more convenient, too.
-When you walk into a Pret, you'll find display refrigerators lined with a collection of healthy meal and snack offerings.
-For breakfast, you'll find ETNT staffers noshing on the chain's five-grain oatmeal, overnight oats, or the hard-boiled egg, avocado and quinoa pot.
+This UK-based fast food chain is nothing like conventional American fast food—in fact, we’d not sure we even feel right calling it fast food.
+Not only is Pret’s food far more nutritious than anything you’d find on the McDonald’s Menu, we’d argue it’s actually more convenient, too.
+When you walk into a Pret, you’ll find display refrigerators lined with a collection of healthy meals and snacks.
+For breakfast, you’ll find ETNT staffers noshing on the chain’s five-grain oatmeal, overnight oats, or the hard-boiled egg, avocado and quinoa pot.
 Lunchtime favorites include the Moroccan lentil soup, kale chicken Caesar salad, and the balsamic chicken and avocado sandwich.
 Another perk?
-In addition to the giant pastries that line their check-out display cases, they sell tiny, perfectly portioned dessert bites, perfect for those who crave something sweet but don't want to ingest a gajillion calories.
+In addition to the giant pastries that line their check-out display cases, they sell tiny, perfectly portioned dessert bites, perfect for those who crave something sweet but don’t want to ingest a gajillion calories.
 (Gajillion is a real number, right?)

 Locations: New York, N.Y.

 Picture your Sunday family dinner spread, minus all the unhealthy casseroles and pies.
-That's essentially what it's like to eat at Dig Inn.
-It's a seasonal market-style eatery that offers locally sourced and reasonably priced meals.
-You can make your own plate by picking a base (salad or whole grain), a protein (lean meat, tofu, or salmon), and then a few sides.
+That’s essentially what it’s like to eat at Dig Inn.
+It’s a seasonal market-style eatery that offers locally sourced and reasonably priced meals.
+You can make your own plate by picking a base (salad or whole grain), a protein (such as steak, chicken, tofu, or salmon), and then a few sides.
 The sides range from roasted sweet potatoes and pan-sauteed cauliflower to crunchy summer couscous and kale and rhubarb salad.
 You can get an entire plate of healthy, filling food for around eight to ten bucks—even more of a reason to stop in!

 If Chipotle and Pizza Hut had a health-conscious artisanal baby, this build-your-own pizza shop would be it.
 Blaze carries every cheese, veggie, meat and sauce under the sun (for real, though) and you can add as many add-ons as your taste buds can handle for just $7.65.
 The best part is: Thanks to their super-hot blazing oven, the pies cook in just 3 minutes!
 Now that’s some seriously quick service!

 EVOS is home to both the Airfry and the Airbaked Chicken Strip, air-baked taters and nuggets that carries 50-70 percent less fat than their conventional varieties.
-To keep all of their menu items on the healthier side—without sacrificing flavor—they serve up slow roasted meat, and steer clear of artery-clogging grease artificial ingredients.
+To keep all of their menu items on the healthier side—without sacrificing flavor—they serve up slow roasted meat and steer clear of artery-clogging grease and artificial ingredients.
 Even their milkshakes (none of which contain more than 310 calories) are made from organic milk and real sugar.
-Another reason we love the chain: They're the opposite of shady.
+Another reason we love the chain: They’re the opposite of shady.
 Since 1994, EVOS has voluntarily made their nutrition and allergen information available to guests.
 Two thumbs up to that!